ever-works/awesome-chairs-data/data/x-chair-x-tech-executive-chair/x-chair-x-tech-executive-chair.md

 # X-Chair X-Tech Executive Chair

+## Overview
-High-end ergonomic office and computer chair designed for intensive all-day use, with a focus on adjustability, premium materials, and advanced comfort features.
+The X-Chair X-Tech Executive Chair is a high-end ergonomic computer chair designed for intensive, all-day computer use.
+It focuses on adjustable support and comfort for office and home office environments.

-## Key Details
-- **Brand:** X-Chair
-- **Model:** X-Tech Ultimate Executive Chair
-- **Category:** Office / computer chair (suitable for office and gaming setups)
-- **Use case:** Long-duration computer work or gaming sessions
-- **Upholstery:** Brisa Soft Touch material
-- **Seat material:** M-Foam cooling gel seat

 ## Features

-### Ergonomics & Support
-- Ergonomic design intended for extended daily use
-- Dynamic lumbar support to better follow and support the lower back
-- Wide seat for added comfort and space
+- **Ergonomic design** suitable for prolonged computer and desk work
-- Adjustable backrest (height-adjustable, though may be limited for taller users around 6 ft and above)

-### Seat & Upholstery
-- M-Foam cooling gel seat to help manage heat build-up during long sessions
+- **M-Foam cooling gel seat** to help manage heat buildup while seated
-- Brisa Soft Touch upholstery for a soft, premium feel
+- **Brisa Soft Touch upholstery** for a soft, premium-feel seating surface

-### Adjustability
-- Extensive adjustability tailored for office and gaming use (e.g., seat and back adjustments; exact adjustment types not fully detailed in the provided content)
-- 360-degree armrests for flexible arm positioning (note: they cannot be locked into a fixed position)

-### Optional Tech & Add-ons
-- Optional unit that provides:
-  - Massage functionality
-  - Cooling
+- **Extensive adjustability** to fine-tune seating position and support
+- **Executive-style chair** intended for professional/office settings
+- **Premium comfort focus**, aimed at users who sit for long hours
+- **High-end price segment**, positioned as a top-tier ergonomic chair

+## Category
+- Chair accessories / Ergonomic computer chair

+## Brand
-  - Heating
+- **Manufacturer:** X-Chair

-### Build & Materials
-- High-end construction with premium materials
-- Emphasis on durability and long-term daily use

-### Customization
-- Multiple configuration options available at purchase (exact combinations not detailed, but review notes a solid number of customization options)

 ## Pricing
-- **Starting price:** From **$1,899** at X-Chair (as reported in the review)
-  - Final price may vary based on configuration and optional features (such as massage/cooling/heating unit).

-## Considerations / Limitations
-- Very high price point compared with many competing chairs
-- 360-degree armrests are described as finicky and cannot be locked in place
-- Backrest height adjustment may not be sufficient for very tall users (around 6 ft and above)
-- May not be the best choice for very large or very tall individuals based on the reviewer’s comments.
+- Pricing information is not provided on the source page; described as a very high price point product.